Jilian0717/Jilian0717.github.io/_pages/projects.md

 ---
 <span style="text-decoration: underline">Selected projects:</span>

+**Impact of estuarine exchange flow on multi-tracer budgets in the Salish Sea**

+Estuarine exchange flow is often many times greater in magnitude than river discharge.
+It affects all aspects of estuarine biogeochemistry.
+To understand the impact of the large volume transport by the exchange flow to biogeochemical tracers, we used a computer model, [LiveOcean](https://faculty.washington.edu/pmacc/LO/LiveOcean.html) that simulates the circulation and biogeochemical processes in the Salish Sea, a large, fjordal estuarine system in the Pacific Northwest.
+We selected three important tracers for the health of the ecosystem: heat, total nitrogen (TN), and dissolved oxygen (DO).
+We found that the exchange flow always dominantly regulates these tracer budgets and has a clear annual cycle, which is determined by the tracer concentration difference between the inflowing and outflowing branch of the exchange flow.
+The heat budget is mainly balanced by exchange flow cooling and atmospheric heating, both terms peaking in summer.
+TN variation is mostly due to the exchange flow, but its annual average is dominated by inputs from rivers and wastewater, and loss due to benthic denitrification.
+The DO budget is complex, with exchange flow and respiration acting as sinks, and photosynthesis and air-sea transfer as sources.
+The methods we used to calculate tracer budgets can be applied to other tracers and other estuarine systems.

+Publication

+Xiong, J., MacCready, P., Leeson, A. Impact of estuarine exchange flow on multi-tracer budgets in the Salish Sea.
+JGR-Oceans, in revision

 **Intercomparison of Lagrangian particle tracking software packages in ROMS**

 <img class="col one last" src="{{ site.baseurl }}/assets/img/publication_preview/particle.gif" style="float:right; width: 50%; height: 50%">